David J. Malan: Teaching

 Malan is known for teaching CS50, an introductory course in Computer Science for majors and non-majors that aims to develop computational thinking skills, using tools like Scratch, C, Python, SQL, HTML and JavaScript.
-As of 2016 the course has 800 freshman and sophomore students enrolled at Harvard College each year, making it the largest course there.
+As of 2016 the course has 800 students enrolled at Harvard College each year, making it the largest course there.
 CS50 is available on edX as CS50x, with over a million views from the lectures.
 His courses on EdX are known by being taken by people of all ages.
 All of his courses are freely available and licensed for re-use with attribution using OpenCourseWare, for example at cs50.tv.
 CS50 also exists as CS50 AP (Advanced Placement), an adaptation for high schools that satisfies the AP Computer Science Principles of the College Board.

 Besides CS50, Malan also teaches at Harvard Extension School and Harvard Summer School.
 Prior to teaching at Harvard, Malan taught mathematics and computer science at Franklin High School and Tufts University.

 Career and research

 During 2001 to 2002 he worked for AirClic as an Engineering Manager.

 While undergoing his undergraduate studies, Malan worked part-time for the District Attorney's Office in Middlesex County, Virginia as a forensic investigator, after which he founded his own two startups.
 On the side since 2003, he volunteered as an emergency medical technician (EMT-B) for MIT-Emergency Medical Services (EMS).
 He continues to volunteer as an EMT-B for the American Red Cross.

 Malan founded and was the chairman of Diskaster, a data recovery firm that offered professional recovery of data from hard drives and memory cards, as well as forensic investigations for civil matters.

 Malan worked for Mindset Media from 2008 to 2011 as Chief Information Officer (CIO), where he was responsible for advertising the network’s scalability, security, and capacity-planning.
 He designed infrastructure for collection of massive datasets capable of 500 million HTTP requests per day, with peaks of 10K per second.
 In 2011, Mindset Media was acquired by Meebo.

-Malan is also an active member of the SIGCSE community, a Special Interest Group (SIG) concerned with Computer Science Education (CSE) organised by the Association for Computing Machinery (ACM).
+Malan is also an active member of the SIGCSE community, a Special Interest Group (SIG) concerned with Computer Science Education (CSE) organized by the Association for Computing Machinery (ACM).

+In 2024, Malan purchased the historic Regent Theatre in Arlington, Massachusetts.